 Currently it is not possible to issue new or extend existing personal certificates.
 Server certificates are available as usual.

-Personal certificates will be available again after the summer break 2018.
+Personal certificates will be available again when IDAC has been launched.

 If you have any questions about certificates, please contact the IT support at email@example.com.

 To ensure that your computer is communicating with the correct server and that the traffic cannot be intercepted or altered you need a server certificate.
 Server certificates come in various shapes and are usually installed in Web servers, mail servers, etc. To request a server certificate, you must have a registered user account at DigiCert.

 Read the following information from SUNET before you download a certificate.

 In order to apply for a server certificate, you need to have a user account at Digicert.
 To create an account with Digicert, a signed delegation application is required from the Head of Department of your institution.
 Fill the application form Delegeringsansökan (delegation application) with the names of the person or persons who would like to order a server certificate.
 Once the form has been duly completed and signed, send it to firstname.lastname@example.org.